Get Free Solar Panel Quotes

 To apply for CARES, you need to first go to their project portal.
 If you’re eligible, you’ll then need to complete an application form and indicate the technology you need funding for and submit quotes you’ve received from installers.

-Rest assured that solar panels work just fine in Scotland, and can cut your electricity bills by 62% on average.
+• Using solar panels in Scotland can cut your electricity bills by 62% on average.

 josh jackman